dod8/dod8/README.md

-- 👋 Hi, I’m @dod8
+- 👋 Hi, I’m @dod8 or Don
-- 👀 I’m interested in chemistry and applications of technology in aging fields.
+- 👀 I’m interested in chemistry and applications of technology.
 - 🌱 I’m currently learning python!
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything cool comes along!
+- My hobbies that I enjoy are badminton, photography and the great out doors.
 - 📫 reach me by email - dod8@mcmaster.ca

 <!---